Operation Tracer: Team

 By the end of April 1942, five members of the Operation Tracer team had been selected: two surgeon-lieutenants and three signalmen.
 Surgeon-Lieutenant Bruce Cooper (1914–2010) was recruited by Levick from the Royal Naval Volunteer Reserve during his shore leave in 1941.
-When the native of Castle Eden, England, was requested to recommend another physician, he suggested Arthur Milner, a civilian doctor in Morecambe.
+When Cooper, from Castle Eden, England, was requested to recommend another physician, he suggested Arthur Milner, a civilian doctor in Morecambe.
 The two physicians were friends and both had obtained their medical degrees from Durham University.

 Cooper was told nothing of the secret mission until he agreed to participate in it.
 Milner was initially hesitant to join the Navy due to his seasickness.
 However, he was assured that it would never be mandated that he serve at sea.
 While consideration had been given to rehearsals in Scotland, the team undertook rehearsals at Romney Marsh, southern England, following initial training.
 Three top signalmen and an executive officer to serve as leader of the team had also been recruited.
 However, the leader of the team had to be replaced.
 The officer apparently had balked at the idea of sharing his dining table with the three naval ratings, the enlisted men who were to serve as wireless operators.
 The names of the three enlisted men who were wireless operators are unknown.

 The physicians, Cooper and Milner, the latter having also joined the Royal Naval Volunteer Reserve, arrived in Gibraltar.
 However, at the time of their arrival, the team was still in need of a leader.
 The executive officer who replaced the initial choice for leader was "Windy" Gale, a native of Kent.